-Columbia Basin College students and staff seeking information about transferring to Washington State University (WSU) Tri-Cities through the Bridges Program can meet with WSU Tri-Cities advisors located in their Transfer University Office.
+Columbia Basin College students and staff seeking information about transferring to Washington State University (WSU) Tri-Cities through the Bridges program can meet with WSU Tri-Cities advisors located in their Transfer University office.
 Bridges is a coordinated bachelor's degree program partnership between CBC and WSU Tri-Cities, offering students a continuous pathway to one of 21 bachelor's degree programs.
-An important component of this program is the integrated advising that occurs between CBC students, Counselors or completion coaches and WSU Tri-Cities academic advisors utilizing Plans of Study to keep students on track toward a bachelor's degree.
+An important component of this program is the integrated advising that occurs between CBC students, counselors or completion coaches and WSU Tri-Cities academic advisors utilizing Plans of Study to keep students on track toward a bachelor's degree.
 On the CBC campus, completion coaches share transfer information via office visits, campus information tables, Future Cougs FYI modules and collaborative workshops.

-To meet with a CBC completion coach about your CBC degree options and requirements, or to schedule an appointment with a visiting WSU Tri-Cities academic advisor about Bridges, contact CBC Counseling/Advising Center, 509-542-5505.
-To learn more about the Bridges Program, visit tricities.wsu.edu/bridges.
+To meet with a CBC completion coach about your CBC degree options and requirements, or to schedule an appointment with a visiting WSU Tri-Cities academic advisor about Bridges, contact CBC Counseling & Advising at 509-542-5505.
+To learn more about the Bridges program, visit the Bridges webpage.